 With data readily available, the benefits of the scheme – before, during and after – were there for all to see.

 Some of our customers

-We have been working with a wide range of councils across the UK on their respective active travel schemes, and have a wealth of information on how to best plan and implement active travel monitoring schemes.
+We have been working with a wide range of councils across the UK on their respective active transportation schemes, and have a wealth of information on how to best plan and implement active transportation monitoring schemes.

-Here are some of our customers stories and active travel use cases:
+Here are some of our customers stories and active transportation use cases:

-- Westminster Council – analysing active travel schemes using Viva data
+- Westminster Council – analysing active transportation schemes using Viva data

 - Sutton and Kingston Councils use Viva technology to improve the understanding of cycle lanes usage